 Graduates with a human services degree may pursue work as a school or career counselor.
 School counselors play a vital role helping students achieve academic success and prepare for their future education or professional goals.
-Primary tasks include evaluating student abilities through assessments, providing counseling, and educating on key issues like bullying and substance abuse.
+Primary tasks include evaluating student abilities through assessments, providing counseling, and educating learners on key issues like bullying and substance misuse.
 Counselors work closely with teachers, administrators, and parents to ensure students succeed.

 Probation officers and correctional treatment specialists are common careers you may consider with a bachelor's in human services.
 Professionals in this sector typically perform home, employment, and property checks.
-Common tasks include interviewing probationers and parolees, determining the best course for rehabilitation, testing for drugs and alcohol, providing job training, and maintaining records.
+Common tasks may include interviewing probationers and parolees, determining the best course for rehabilitation, testing for drugs and alcohol, providing job training, and maintaining records.